Certora/Documentation/.github/pull_request_template.md

 Before requesting review:
+ - Make sure there is a ticket in the DOC board in Jira
  - Make sure CI is passing
    - Spell check failure may require adding backticks around code or updating `spelling_wordlist.txt`
    - See `README.md` for information about style and markdown syntax